saltwatersardine/Data-Analytics-Projects/Bike_Share_Data_Analysis_Case_Study_Using_R.md

 You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

-**<ins>Business Task:</ins>** The aim of this analysis is to understand the differences in bike usage patterns between Cyclistic's annual members and casual riders to help design a marketing strategy to convert casual riders into annual members.

-**<ins>Key Stakeholders:</ins>**

-- Lily Moreno, the director of marketing and the manager for the marketing analyst team
-- Cyclistic's marketing analytics team
-- Cyclistic's executive team, who will decide whether to approve the recommended marketing program

-The next step is to **Ask** questions that clarify the problem, making sure we completely understand stakeholder expectations.
+The next step is to `Ask` questions that clarify the problem, making sure we completely understand stakeholder expectations.

 ## Ask

 Three questions will guide the future marketing program:

-1. How do annual members and casual riders use Cyclistic bikes differently?
+1. How do casual riders and annual members use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?